People are dying trying to escape

 UPDATE 16/3: Help us keep the pressure up at this critical moment.
 Every minute counts.
 Please donate today to help end the violence.

 The Association of Southeast Asian Nations (ASEAN) leaders, including Myanmar’s Aung San Suu Kyi, begin their three-day summit today in Sydney.
 We’re calling on the Australian Government to cut military ties with Myanmar NOW.
 We refuse to be complicit in the killing of innocent people.

-With your support, we can stop the violence and end the suffering.
+With your support, we can help stop the violence and end their suffering.

 Family homes, neighborhoods and entire villages – torched to the ground.
 And as terrified families flee for their lives, many have been killed.

 Every day thousands of people cross the border into Bangladesh in an attempt to escape the horrors.

 Many are critically injured on the way by landmines deliberately planted along the border, or burned in their homes.

 We urgently need funds to end the suffering and demand justice.

 This is by far the worst crisis we’ve seen in Myanmar.

 When the attacks began, men and women were intentionally separated in an effort to cause the most harm.
 Men and boys were murdered in front of their families.